 The New Jersey law doesn’t interpret “as is” to mean buyers get stuck if major systems don’t work.
 The sellers have an obligation to disclose any hidden defect they know about.
 Correspondingly, I believe any borrower has an obligation to check out any house by a home inspector before purchasing.

 If you have any questions about home inspections or selling a home in New Jersey, please call.
-I offer a free consultation and can be of help to you.
 If you had a problem in the past, let us know as our office specializes in real estate litigation and I often am retained as an expert witness.

 - What’s the answer to the home or condo inspection problem?
 Every buyer has to get a home inspection.
 I require it on all deals especially new condo units and new homes.
 New properties usually surprise clients, who pay extra for a home they believe is in excellent condition.
 Unfortunately, once the home is purchased, the buyer may find that the home isn’t as new as they expected.